hediet/pdf.js-viewer/README.md

 This package makes the PDF.js viewer available to third party applications.
 The viewer can be customized easily.
 Works best with webpack.

-**Please don't report issues of the PDF.js viewer on the PDF.js repository!**
+**Please don't report issues of the PDF.js viewer bundled with this library on the PDF.js repository, as they might be caused by modifications of this library!**

+Also, please rebrand the viewer as requested by PDF.js, so that users don't mistake this build for Firefox's pdf viewer.

 ## Usage (Webpack)